tj5miniop/tj5miniop/README.md

 ### What I'm currently working on

-- [PKGBUILDS](https://github.com/tj5miniop/PKGBUILDS) - PKGBUILDS for common packages I use on my system, also includes certain packages from steamOS 3.
+- [Hyperion Desktop ](https://github.com/tj5miniop/hyperion) - My current Linux Desktop, built on top of Bazzite and the latest from FEDORA and GNOME.
+Why Hyperion?
+It just sounds cool 😆
 ### upcoming projects

 - immutable distrobox os?
 -  steamos-like archlinux config?
--  improved labwc dotfiles?

 -  more to come......